Fillll/reddit2telegram/README.md

 © from [infomate.club](https://github.com/vas3k/infomate.club)

----
----
----

 Running it
 ----------

 Easiest way is to ask for new channel at [@r_channels](https://t.me/r_channels).
+Or follow the manual as stated above. :)

-But if you are geek enough then install mongodb, python and setup cron:
+But if you are geek enough then install mongodb, ffmpeg, python and setup cron:

 ```cron
 46 * * * * ~/reddit2telegram/auto_update.sh